A Farmgirl's Kitchen®

 • Email

-Sour cream coffee cake with crumb topping is easy to make and absolutely delicious.
-This crumb coffee cake has a delicious cinnamon sugar crumb topping and uses simple ingredients.
+Sour cream coffee cake is moist and wonderfully flavorful.
+This coffee cake is topped with a delicious crumb topping and uses simple ingredients.
+One of the easiest (and most delicious) cake recipes!

-Homemade loaf coffee cake is perfect for any breakfast or brunch with a cup of coffee.
+It’s perfect for breakfast, brunch or with a cup of coffee.
 Fold in whatever type of fruit you prefer or leave it out for this moist coffee cake.
+Makes three (9×5-inch) loaves, ready in 60-minutes and a reader favorite!

 Coffee cake with streusel topping in metal loaf pans on metal baking rack.